MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 Everything else that was created in the `Ability` class will work the same.

+Create a new implementation of attack that returns a random value between the full attack power and half of the full attack power.

+If for example the maximum attack value is 80 then this attack method should return a value between 40 and 80.

+Make sure to use integer division ( Using the `//` operator) to be certain that you return an integer.

 ## Build Team class
 Superheroes should be team players, so lets create a team class that can manage all of our superheroes.